 Counselor Licensing Requirements in Alabama

 In order to work as a professional counselor in Alabama, it is important to satisfy all Counselor Licensing Requirements in Alabama.
-We have provided some helpful information for you here.
+We have provided some helpful information for future LPC’s here.

 There are two divisions counseling license: associate licensed counselor and licensed professional counselor (LPC).
 If you satisfy the preliminary licensing requirements for Alabama, then you will work as an associate (referred to as ALC) before gaining status as a licensed professional counselor.
 When you have been licensed in a different state, you are able to apply to establish licensure via endorsement.